Visitors, Geese, and a Busted Activation

 We woke up Sunday morning to another round of snow.
 After breakfast, NK1N and K3BVQ got back on their radios to make some more contacts.

 During the weekend, we noticed that Ken N3CU was doing a POTA activation somewhere in the park.
-It turned out that Ken and his XYL, Stephanie, were in a cabin just down the road from us, and they stopped by for a visit.
+It turned out that Ken was in a cabin just down the road from us, and he stopped by for a visit.
 Ken and I had worked each other many times over the years, so it was a pleasure to finally meet him in person.
 Ken had a successful weekend, completing his POTA Kilo award at French Creek.
 By virtue of his visit, Ken also became our newest Boschveldt QRP Club member.

 Ken N3CU and his XYL (and future ham), Stephanie, stopped by to visit on Sunday morning.